 Ciara Barker is the first Artist-in-Residence to join Ormston House in 2019 as part of the evolving R&R Programme.
 We look forward to working with her to develop a customised structure for her residency.

-The R&R Programme was established in 2016 to create new research and residency opportunities for artists and to address our core question: How can we support artists better?
+The R&R Programme (Research & Residency) was established in 2016 to create new opportunities for artists and to address our core question: How can we support artists better?
 This programme includes an Artist-in-Residence scheme for artists based in the Limerick region.
 In 2019, we are delighted to expand this local scheme and to offer additional supports including:

 - space for experimentation and testing